+The showcase box is pre-poulated with text pulled from Amazon, but you can edit it however you like.
 The built-in AmaLinks Pro editor is really awesome.
-It has a WYSIWYG (what you see i what you get) interface, so you can customize the look of the eleent, and add/remove content while seeing what it will look like.
+It has a WYSIWYG (what you see i what you get) interface, so you can customize the look of the element, and add/remove content while seeing what it will look like.

 It’s really nice to use, kind of like a page builder like Thrive Architect or Elementor.
 Which reminds me, AmaLinks Pro is compatible with most page builder plugins (including Elementor, Thrive Architect and Beaver Builder), and can be used inside them.

-Once you’re happy with the design of your box, click “Go to Step 3”, and you’ll get some final options, like a choice of box width, alignment settings and link options (open in new window, nofollow and add to cart).
+Once you’re happy with the design of your box, go to Step 3 and you’ll get some final options, like a choice of box width, alignment settings and link options (open in new window, nofollow and add to cart).

 Then click “insert shortcode” and you’ll get a ironically long shortcode added to your post.

 Adding simple shortcode links